Pages Menu

 We're committed to minimizing the effects of our projects and operations on the environment.
 The planning of this project will follow the Class Environmental Assessment for Minor Transmission Facilities (2022) in accordance with the Ontario Environmental Assessment Act.
 This applies to routine transmission infrastructure projects with predictable environmental effects that can be readily managed.
 Once the Class Environmental Assessment process is successfully completed, construction could commence in 2027 and be completed by the end of 2029.

 Rooted in engagement and consultation, the Class Environmental Assessment ensures that potential natural, economic, social and cultural effects are thoroughly considered before a project begins.
-Engagement with Indigenous communities, landowners, businesses, government agencies and other stakeholders is critical to help us select the preferred route that best meets the needs and interests of the region.
+Engagement with Indigenous communities, landowners, businesses, government agencies and other stakeholders is critical to developing a project that best meets the needs and interests of the region.

 Learn about the EA Process